RuslanSalianko/3DStoreBot/README.md

 To save files from Telegram channels, use the following algorithm:

 1. First, forward a post with photos and file description.
-2. Then, forward an archive with print files.
+2. Then send the archive with the files for printing.

 ## ⚠️ Limitations